nlfiedler/zorigami/README.md

 * Unlimited backup: all files of any size
 * Maintains multiple versions, not just the most recent
-* Efficiency: compression, de-duplication, block-level incremental backup
+* Efficiency: compression, de-duplication, chunk-level incremental backup
-* Encryption: all remotely stored data is encrypted with libsodium
+* Encryption: all remotely stored data is encrypted using AES256-GCM AEAD
 * Service agnostic: SFTP, Amazon, Azure, Google, MinIO
 * Directory tree and individual file restore
 * Restore to dissimilar hardware